Skip to content

-Share rail-safety graphics and posts on social media, and include rail safety information on your website - we've produced videos and written something just for you down below!
+Share rail-safety graphics and posts on social media, and include rail safety information on your website – we’ve produced videos and written something just for you down below:

 Every year, more than 2,100 North Americans are killed or seriously injured in railway crossing and trespassing incidents.
 Almost all of these incidents are preventable – but that starts with knowing how to act safely around tracks and trains.
 Operation Lifesaver (OL), a national not-for-profit dedicated to rail safety, has developed some easy-to-follow tips that will help protect you and your family and friends.
 You can find more rail safety tips and resources at operationlifesaver.ca and by following OL on Facebook, Twitter and Instagram.